Corrosion Doctors site mapCorrosion information hub: The Corrosion Doctor's Web siteCorrosion engineering consultant

 'Mad as a Hatter'

 The felt hat industry has been traced to the mid 17th century in France, and it was probably introduced into England some time around 1830.
 A story passed down in the hat industry gives this account of how mercury came to be used in the process: In Turkey camel hair was used for felt material, and it was discovered that the felting process was speeded up if the fibers were moistened with camel urine.
 It is said that in France workmen used their own urine, but one particular workman seemed consistently to produce a superior felt.
 This person was being treated with a mercury compound for syphilis, and an association was made between mercury treatment of the fibers and an improved felt.
-Eventually the use of solutions of mercuric nitrate was widespread in the felt industry, and mercury poisoning became endemic. (reference) Dementia was indeed a common ailment among 19th Century hatmakers.
+Eventually the use of solutions of mercuric nitratewas widespread in the felt industry, and mercury poisoning became endemic. (reference) Dementia and erethism were indeed a common ailment among 19th Century hatmakers.

 The crazy Mad Hatter of Lewis Carroll's Alice in Wonderland is becoming widely associated with the effects of Mercury on behavior as well as physiology.
 Mercury was used to process the felt hats used in England around Lewis' time.
 Erratic, flamboyant behavior was one of the most evident alterations caused by mercury.
 (Others included excessive drooling, mood swings, various debilities.) (reference)